tammo-v/astro-platform-starter/src/pages/patents.md

 ## Patent Structure

-The Symbolic Computing framework is currently organized into three verticals: Artificial Intelligence, Video, and Audio.
+The Symbolic Computing framework is currently organized into three verticals: Structured Intelligence, Video, and Audio.
 Each vertical consists of structurally independent components, designed to operate as a coherent system when combined.
 Additional verticals will follow as the symbolic substrate expands.

 The following titles represent the current structure.

 ---

-## Artificial Intelligence
+## Structured Intelligence

 **S1** — Symbolic Program Matrix Field Initialization Consumer
 **S2** — Symbolic Program Matrix Field Initialization Enterprise